hseymo/README-generator/README.md

 ### **Installation**
 ---
-To use this program, please clone this repository from Github.
+To use this program, please fork and clone this repository from Github.
 In your terminal, run "git clone URL".
 Change directory into the new folder.
 Run "npm install" as this program includes a package.json file that includes all dependencies needed (in this case inquirer).
 Open the program with your favorite text/code editor.

 <br>